-The Financial Statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS as adopted by the EU), IFRIC interpretations and those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
-The Financial Statements have also been prepared under the historical cost convention, as modified by the revaluation of available-for-sale financial assets.
+The Financial Statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS as adopted by the EU), IFRIC interpretations (IFRS IC) and those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+The Financial Statements have also been prepared under the historical cost convention, as modified by the revaluation of financial assets at fair value through profit and loss.